guandailu/nanopore_annotation/README.md

-## Transcriptome annotation of livestock genomes
+## Transcriptome annotation using nanopore sequencing

 Pipeline for transcriptome annotation of genomes using nanopore sequencing technology